chinapedia/wikipedia.abstract.en/Page/Argentine_cuisine.md

 Typical foods

-Dulce_de_leche_2007.jpg, a popular national spread used to fill cakes and pancakes, eaten over toast, and as an ice cream flavor.]]
-Empanadas_salteñas_1.jpgs.]]
+, a popular national spread used to fill cakes and pancakes, eaten over toast, and as an ice cream flavor.]] s.]]

 Most regions of Argentina are known for their beef-oriented diet.
 Grilled meat from the _asado_ (barbecue) is a staple, with steak and beef ribs especially common.
 The term asado itself refers to long strips of flank-cut beef ribs.
 Popular items such as _Chorizo_ (pork sausage), _morcilla_ (blood sausage), _chinchulines_ (chitterlings), _mollejas_ (sweetbread), and other parts of the animal are also enjoyed.
 In Patagonia, however, lamb and chivito (goat) are eaten more frequently than beef.
 Whole lambs and goats are traditionally cooked over an open fire in a technique known as asado a la estaca.